 The Council maintains a strong balance sheet despite the financial challenges.
-Redbridge's Net Worth at 31 March 2022 is £1,296m compared to £1,082m 31 March 2021.
-This increase is mainly due to valuation increases on non-current assets.
+Redbridge's Net Worth at 31 March 2023 is £1,667m compared to £1,296m 31 March 2022.
+This increase is mainly due to a decrease in the Pension Fund liability, and to valuation increases on non-current assets.